robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Added a Service Manager (serviceman) job has been add for managing services.
+- The INCOMPLETE state has been removed from the ServiceState enum.
+  This state wasn't really meaningful in the context of a service.
+It existed only because historically JMXClientJob could become incomplete when a server is shut down.
+If differentiating between a shutdown server and a lost network connection is a requirement then a property could be added to the client job in future.
+- The check job now includes a null flag to check that a property isn't set.
 - Changed the designer for a bean from just XML to one that dynamically creates a form for the bean's settable properties.
 - Improved properties job to show when properties are overridden, to